vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_examples.md

 For information about the permissions that the `--ops-user` account requires, and the permissions to set on the resource pool for the VCH and on the network folders, see [Use Different User Accounts for VCH Deployment and Operation](set_up_ops_user.md).

+## Registry Server Examples {#}

+The examples in this section demonstrate how to configure a VCH to use

 ### Authorize Access to an Insecure Private Registry Server {#registry}